goonerify/github-actions-test/README.md

 ${{ github.token }}: Token that can be used to authenticate with the GitHub repository<br/>

 ## **CRON Schedule**
-Cron scheduled jobs can only be initiated from the main/master repository.
+Cron scheduled jobs can only be initiated from the master repository.
+A main branch with a name other than master does not seem to work.

 ## ****
 https://api.github.com/repos/goonerify/github-actions-test/dispatches